 The community will provide all of the unskilled labor and the locally available materials in addition to paying for the skilled labor.
-This includes digging both the latrine and soak away pits, and collecting the sand, gravel, and rocks.
+This includes digging both the latrine and soaking away pits, and collecting the sand, gravel, and rocks.
 It also includes supplying at least two people to assist with concrete mixing and simple masonry tasks.
 Transport of materials from the market town 3 kilometers away is also a community contribution.
-The community portion, both cash and in kind is roughly 27% of the total project cost.
+The community portion, both cash and in-kind is roughly 27% of the total project cost.

 Once the project is complete, the standing Water and Sanitation Committee will continue to utilize the skills and knowledge of latrine improvement gained during the project to improve other latrines in the village.

 In an earlier project, Pilar and another PCV installed 10 reinforced concrete latrine slabs, leaving roughly 75 households without improved sanitation infrastructure.
 The rest of the households are eager to “keep up with the Joneses” in the American vernacular.